-Physical activity has also been linked to a reduced risk of cancer of the lung, pancreas and breast (premenopausal).
+Physical activity has also been linked to a reduced risk of cancer of the oesophagus, lung, liver and breast (premenopausal).

 Being physically active helps achieve and maintain a healthy body weight.
 So it indirectly helps protect against cancers related to being overweight or obese.
 These include: